 For more than 20 years I have been focused on the resolution of business disputes.
-Beginning approximately 18 years ago, the arbitral proportion of my practice has increased progressively, such that it now comprises a high majority, involving complex matters typically with at least tens of millions of dollars at stake.
+Over that time, the arbitral proportion of my practice has increased progressively, such that it now comprises a high majority, involving complex matters typically with at least tens of millions of dollars at stake.

-In early 2014, I was admitted as a Fellow (FCIArb) of the worldwide London UK-based Chartered Institute of Arbitrators.
+In 2014, I was admitted as a Fellow (FCIArb) of the worldwide London, UK-based Chartered Institute of Arbitrators.

 I have experience serving as an arbitrator including: